Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 #### Can I modify the payout address without resetting the place in the payment queue?
 Yes, you can do it.
-For this, you must send a **ProUpRegTx** transaction from FIX Core - as of now, DMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the FIX Core Debug console.
+For this, you must send a **ProUpRegTx** transaction from FIX Core - as of now, FIXMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the FIX Core Debug console.